isomerpages/moe-ferngreenpri/_ccas/Performing Arts/Modern Dance.md

 <p>The Modern Dance CCA at Fern Green aims to expose students to the enriching
 art of dance.
-It offers opportunities to creatively explore genres such as hip hop and contemporary dance, encouraging students to step out of their comfort zones and strive for excellence.
-Believing that "Everyone Can Dance," the CCA emphasizes the right attitude and determination.
-Through dance, students express their talents and forge new friendships, working together towards common goals.
-The CCA also includes viewing external performances, broadening their exposure to various dance genres and techniques.
+It offers opportunities to creatively explore genres such as hip hop and contemporary dance, encouraging students to step out of their comfort zones and strive for excellence.</p>
+<p>Believing that "Everyone Can Dance," the CCA emphasizes the right attitude
+and determination.
+Through dance, students express their talents and forge new friendships, working together towards common goals.</p>
+<p>The CCA also includes viewing external performances, broadening their
+exposure to various dance genres and techniques.
 Modern Dance CCA also instils strong values, making it more than just an aesthetic pursuit.&nbsp;</p>
-<h4><strong>Achievements/ Accomplishments:</strong></h4>
+<h4><strong>Achievements/ Accomplishments</strong></h4>
 <ul data-tight="true" class="tight">
 <li>
 <p>Singapore Youth Festival Arts Presentation [Awarded Certificate of Distinction]&nbsp;</p>